cabforum/code-signing/docs/CSBR.md

 **Registration Identifier:** The unique code assigned to an Applicant by the Incorporating or Registration Agency in such entity's Jurisdiction of Incorporation or Registration.

-**Registration Scheme**: A scheme for assigning a Registration Reference meeting the requirements identified in [Appendix H](#appendix-h--registration-schemes).

 **Registered Agent**: An individual or entity that is:

   1. authorized by the Applicant to receive service of process and business communications on behalf of the Applicant; and